 In her post, “No, My Son Doesn’t Play Sports … Really, It’s OK!”
-Kerry Forman — mom, psychotherapist, writer, and speaker — writes about the cultural expectation for boys to play sports.
+Kerry Foreman — mom, psychotherapist, writer, and speaker — writes about the cultural expectation for boys to play sports.
 And she describes how she receives a lot of negative comments from other parents because her son doesn’t.

 But she’s absolutely right.
 It’s totally okay that her son doesn’t play sports.

 While every child should have the opportunity to develop physical literacy, that doesn’t mean everyone has to do so by playing sports.
 Physical literacy is more than just sports.
 It’s about being confident in any kind of physical activity — including things such as dance, parkour, and skateboarding.

 Having said that, if your son — or daughter, for that matter — says they don’t like sports, it is possible they just haven’t found one that they enjoy yet.
 So why not introduce them to many different activities and ask them what they like and why?

 Do they shy away from competition?
 Are they worried about letting down a team?
 They could be missing out on developing skills away from sports that would give them more confidence and enjoyment.

 We tend to think narrowly when it comes to boys and their activities.
 Not every boy will want to play hockey, soccer, or baseball.
 Maybe he’d like to try fencing, diving, dancing, or gymnastics.
 The options are only limited by our imaginations.

 Here are 10 ways kids can be active, develop skills, and have fun without playing sports:

 2. Biking or fat biking

 Bonus suggestions: Dance is amazing for boys but we didn’t put it on the list because we consider it a sport as well as an art.
 But if your son isn’t interested in team sports, he may love hip hop, jazz, or ballet.